Judicial Selection Process

 How are judges selected?

-The judges of the 16th Circuit Court in Jackson County are selected based upon merit using the national model known as the Nonpartisan Court Plan or Missouri Plan.
+The judges of the 16th Judicial Circuit in Jackson County are selected based upon merit using the national model known as the Nonpartisan Court Plan or Missouri Plan.

 The merit plan was created in Missouri in 1940 to reduce the role of politics in the judicial selection process.
 At that time, the plan was intended to counteract the political machine and political bosses of Tom Pendergast in Kansas City.
 Since then, the Missouri Plan has been adopted by more than 30 states to select judges.